Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 We believe the scheme is equivalent to RFC6979 that derives the nonce by hashing the secret scalar.
 As an extra safety measure, the secret scalar is concatenated with the `salt` (which is not considered secret in this scheme) in order to make derivation function not dependent solely on the key.

+**Why this scheme uses variable-length selectors instead of 31-bit indices as in BIP32?**

+In our experience index-based derivation is not always convenient and can be extended to longer selectors only through additional derivation levels which is less efficient (e.g. 128-bit selectors would require 5 scalar multiplications in BIP32).
+However, users are free to use integer selectors by simply encoding them as 32-bit or 64-bit integers and passing to ChainKD.
+If you need to mix integer- and string-based indexing, you could prepend a type byte or use a standard encoding such as [Protocol Buffers](https://developers.google.com/protocol-buffers/) or [JSON](http://www.json.org).

 ## Security